1. Home

 2. Etiology

-Etiology refers to the causes of a health issue and conditions involved in the development of a health problem.
-Understanding the etiological factors influencing health allow a nurse to form a personalized care plan and target the root causes of the disease leading to better health.
+Etiology refers to the causes of a health issue and conditions involved in developing a health problem.
+Understanding the etiological factors influencing health allows a nurse to form a personalized care plan and target the root causes of the disease, leading to better health.
 In a medical report, the etiology is often combined with the diagnosis/ problem.
 Here is an example of this:

 • Increased heart rate related to abnormal blood pressure